-Stem cell therapy for back pain is not covered by major health insurance carriers, Medicare, or Medicaid.
+Stem cell injections for back pain is not covered by major health insurance carriers, Medicare, or Medicaid.
 However, our clinic is the national headquarters for a company called Regenexx that has had success in obtaining full coverage from various employers who offer self-funded health plans.
 Ask our clinic staff for more details.

 Finally, if you’re really intrigued about this topic and want to watch an academic presentation I recently presented at a medical conference on the use of stem cells and platelets in the spine, feel free to watch my longer video below:

 The upshot?
-Stem cell therapy for back pain and PRP are very real treatment options.
+Stem cell treatment for back pain and PRP are very real treatment options.
 They both represent an up and coming alternative to surgery.
 We have more experience than any clinic on earth offering these therapies to patients and on what works, and what doesn’t work.
 In addition, there is mounting research evidence that these procedures work.

 (1) Berger D, Lyons N, Steinmetz, N. In Vitro Evaluation of Injectable, Placental Tissue-Derived Products for Interventional Orthopedics.
 Interventional Orthopedics Foundation Annual Meeting.
 Denver, 2015. https://interventionalorthopedics.org/wp-content/uploads/2017/08/AmnioProducts-Poster.pdf

 (2) Becktell L, Matuska A, Hon S, Delco M, Cole B, Fortier L. Proteomic analysis and cell viability of nine amnion-derived biologics.
 Orthopedic Research Society Annual Meeting, New Orleans, 2018. https://app.box.com/s/vcx7uw17gupg9ki06i57lno1tbjmzwaf